Careers in the Arts | Artist Spotlight: Matt Wolfe (Otterbein University, Columbus, OH)

 By: Kelley Lauginiger

 To understand a bit more about the art school admissions process, we talked to Matt Wolfe, Administrative Assistant and Coordinator of Recruiting and Advising at Otterbein Theatre and Dance.
-Matt also acts as the Higher Education Liason for the Ohio Thespians State Board, and is an all-around wealth of information when it comes to studying musical theatre, dance, or anything related.
+Matt also acts as the Higher Education Liaison for the Ohio Thespians State Board, and is an all-around wealth of information when it comes to studying musical theatre, dance, or anything related.

 Kelley Lauginiger: Thanks for talking with me today, Matt!
 What does your Theatre and Dance department include?